CornelPL/Metroidvania/Wiki/Gameplay/Demo.md

 		Pulling effects, shooting effects, everything can be thrown.
 		Counterattacking enemies
 			When enemy charges or does some special action hint with button shows up to counterattack.
 If player hits it in time he grabs enemy with gravity and can throw him away.
-			Could heal player up if this enemy hurt him.
 			Special animations:
 				- counterattacking charger - when he charges player can press RMB to rotate him and pull his head from the body - the body "runs" further and player is holding his head
 	- exploration and environment storytelling